Meowrin/al-guides-temporary/Auxiliary Guide.md

  - **[Pyoko-Pyoko/Headband](https://azurlane.koumakan.jp/Pyoko-Pyoko)** provides the same HP boost as the repair kit, but trades the heal-over-time for a minor luck boost.
 While the luck boost is incredibly small, because the heal from multiple repair kits cannot stack, Headband becomes an optimal replacement for a repair kit when equipped to a ship who would otherwise gain the highest eHP boost from equipping two auxiliary equips that give this level of HP boost.

- - **[Seal of the Four Gods](https://azurlane.koumakan.jp/Seal_of_the_Four_Gods)** has the highest raw HP boost in the game and increases the barrage damage of the four ROC DDs by 50% as well as changes the barrage color.
+ - **[Seal of the Four Gods](https://azurlane.koumakan.jp/Seal_of_the_Four_Gods)** has the highest raw HP boost for Destroyers in the game and increases the barrage damage of the four ROC DDs by 50% as well as changes the barrage color.
 Limited to only Destroyers.
 While the HP difference is small, it is relevant nonetheless due to the same reason as Headband.

  - **[Gamer's Mark](https://azurlane.koumakan.jp/Gamers_Mark)** provides the same raw HP boost as Seal of the Four Gods but is not limited to only Destroyers which means ships that may value the HP boost (e.g Ryuuhou, CL/CAs in specific situations) can also make use of it.